pritibhavsar/pritibhavsar.github.io/src/content/blog/social-algorithm.md

 ---
 draft: false
-template: "default"
+template: "standard"
-title: "Meet AutoManage, the best AI management tools"
+title: "Social Algorithm"
-snippet: "Lorem Ipsum is simply dummy text of the printing and typesetting industry."
+snippet: "An algorithm is a set of rules used by social media platforms to determine which content to display to users and in what order."
 image: {
     src: "/assets/blog/blog-01.jpg",
     alt: "blog details"
 }
-publishDate: "2023-11-08 11:39"
+publishDate: "2025-12-26 11:39"
 category: "related"
 author: "Priti Bhavsar"
 bigImg: {